Home > Analyses > Technology > MicroVision, Inc.

 Teledyne Technologies Incorporated24.4B

-MicroVision, Inc. ranks 20th out of 20 competitors in this sector.
-Its market capitalization is only 0.15% of the leader, Amphenol Corporation.
-The company is positioned below both the average market cap of the top 10 competitors (54.4B) and the median market cap of the sector (21.6B).
-There is a significant 66.76% gap between MicroVision and the next competitor above it, highlighting its relatively small scale in the industry.
+MicroVision ranks 20th among 20 competitors, with a market cap just 0.11% of the leader, Amphenol Corporation.
+It sits well below both the average market cap of the top 10 (54.4B) and the sector median (21.6B).
+The company is separated by a significant 140.55% gap from its nearest competitor above, underscoring its relatively small scale in this field.

 Comparisons with competitors